fullstack-development/web3-roadmap/tools/providers.md

 ## Questions:

 * What are node providers for?
-* What are advantages or disadvantages of using providers?
+* What are the advantages or disadvantages of using providers?
-* What are most popular node providers?
+* What are the most popular node providers?